 - Irony: Some of the comic strip images he used had an ironic undertone.

 - Reference Overdosed: All of his paintings are copied images of either comic strips or paintings.
-Accusations of Plagiarism already occured during his lifetime, yet he purposefully distorted and stylized the imagery in his own work and changed the scale, color and treatment.
+Accusations of plagiarism already occurred during his lifetime, yet he purposefully distorted and stylized the imagery in his own work and changed the scale, color and treatment.
 None of his works were exact copies.

 - Shout-Out: As a huge Tintin fan he also used images from Tintin stories for his paintings.